cschutijser/tpp/transport-network.md

 | Acknowledgement number | 8 | 72 | 79 | Next sequence number that receiver is expecting |
 | Segment number | 24 | 80 | 103 | Starts at 0 |

 The payload follows after the header.
-The minimum size of the payload is 0 bytes, the maximum size of the payload is 1024 bytes.
+The minimum size of the payload is 0 bytes, the maximum size of the payload is 1024 bytes (this is defined by the Length field).

 ## Composing a packet